-The 2018 Kentucky Derby takes place on Saturday, May 5.
+The 2018 Kentucky Derby takes place on Saturday, May 5, and today we’ll look at our racebook tips for bookie success.
 All Derby Prep races have taken place.
 Bob Baffert’s Justify is the current Derby favorite.

 Now that the Derby Prep races are done, online bookie agents should keep reading to prepare for Kentucky Derby future wagers.